deepakmahakale/ror.tips/_posts/2024-12-01-generate-scaffold.draft.md

 ---
 layout: single
-title: How to create a table in rails?
+title: How to generate scaffold in rails?
 description: &description >
   Need to create a table in rails?
   Let's see how to do it.